 With QIT’s, an individual’s excess income is directly deposited each month into a restricted funds account.
 This means the money in the account can only be used for a specified reason.
 In the case of QIT’s, these funds can be used strictly to pay one’s accrued medical bills and care costs, such as nursing home bills and Medicare premiums.
-By utilizing a QIT, a senior’s excess income is not counted towards Medicaid’s income limit.
+By utilizing a QIT, a senior’s excess income is not counted toward Medicaid’s income limit.
 Therefore, the individual becomes eligible for benefits.

 QIT’s must be irrevocable.
 This means that once the trust has been established, it cannot be undone, except perhaps in some extraordinary situations.

 With a qualifying income trust, the individual hoping to gain Medicaid eligibility will contribute their income that is over the Medicaid allowable limit each month to the trust.
-For example, as of 2019, in most states, the Medicaid monthly income limit for a single individual is 300% of the Federal Benefit Rate, which is currently $2,313.
-If an individual’s monthly income is $2,500, then each month they will allocate $187 into the trust, thereby lowering their countable monthly income to the allowable limit.
+For example, as of 2022, in most states, the Medicaid monthly income limit for a single individual is 300% of the Federal Benefit Rate, which is currently $2,523.
+If an individual’s monthly income is $2,700, then each month they will allocate $177 into the trust, thereby lowering their countable monthly income to the allowable limit.

-In most, if not in all states, Medicaid must be the beneficiary of the trust.
+In most, if not in all, states, Medicaid must be the beneficiary of the trust.
 The money in the trust can be used for purposes established at the time of the trust’s creation.
 Each state has different laws with regards to a qualifying income trust’s purposes and beneficiaries.
 Most states require that the excess income be directly deposited into the trust.
 In all cases, a QIT trustee must be appointed, which is normally a relative or close friend.
 The trustee is the one who writes the checks from the trust for the senior’s care and medical expenses.

 It’s important to note that not all states allow the use of QIT’s to qualify for Medicaid.
 Some states allow what is called a Medicaid “Income Spend-Down.”
 This allows a senior to qualify for Medicaid by “spending down” excess monthly income on medical care.
 (This may also be referred to as a medically needy pathway).
 Once a senior has “spent down” their income to the qualifying limit, one is eligible for Medicaid.

-However, because Medicaid eligibility laws are very complicated and specific to each state, one may find these guides do not provide adequate detail for their situation or their geographic area.
+However, because Medicaid eligibility laws are very complicated and specific to each state, one may find that these guides do not provide adequate detail for their situation or their geographic area.
 Since the consequence of an improperly established trust means a denial of Medicaid benefits, for most persons it is advisable to find a Medicaid planning professional to assist in the process.

 Should an individual use a professional service to establish a trust, they will likely experience a fee.
 An attorney or other professional will bill the individual on an hourly basis or a flat rate to set up the trust.
 Typically, the cost is between $1,000 and $2,000, though it could be higher or lower depending on the attorney and state in which the individual resides.

-Pooled Income Trusts – also known as a (d)(4)(C), are another type of irrevocable trust, and are managed by non-profit associations.
+Pooled Income Trust – also known as a (d)(4)(C), this is another type of irrevocable trust, and is managed by non-profit associations.
 This type of trust was established for disabled individuals, mainly disabled minors.
 Allocations are combined with other contributors’ resources and are invested and managed as a pool.
 When the individual in need of care passes away, the remaining resources stay in the pooled trust to help other beneficiaries or are paid to Medicaid.

-Special Needs Trusts – also called Supplemental Needs Trusts, are another type of irrevocable trust, which might be established to help another family member or individual who is mentally or physically disabled.
+Special Needs Trust – also called Supplemental Needs Trust, this is another type of irrevocable trust that can be established to help another family member or individual who is mentally or physically disabled.
 These types of trusts are frequently used for disabled children, but may also be used for persons over age 65.